RevokeCash/revoke.cash/content/en/learn/basics/what-are-nfts.md

 ## NFT Standards

 All popular NFTs adhere to a certain NFT standard.
 An NFT standard is a set of rules that defines how an NFT should be implemented.
 By using these standards, NFTs can be easily integrated into applications such as wallets, DeFi applications, and Revoke.cash.
-The prevalent NFT standard is [ERC721](https://eips.ethereum.org/EIPS/eip-721), but another popular standard is [ERC1155](https://eips.ethereum.org/EIPS/eip-1155).
+The prevalent NFT standard is [ERC721](https://eips.ethereum.org/EIPS/eip-721), but another popular standard is the "semi-fungible" [ERC1155](https://eips.ethereum.org/EIPS/eip-1155).

 The concept of NFTs already existed before they were standardized.
 Because of this, there are several older NFT collections that do not adhere to any standard.
 For example, [CryptoKitties](https://www.cryptokitties.co/) only partially adheres to ERC721, even though their creators were one of the main driving forces behind the creation of the ERC721 standard.
 [CryptoPunks](https://www.larvalabs.com/cryptopunks) is even older, and therefore does not adhere to any standard.